Sleep hygiene in children and young people

 Having a bedtime routine and a set bedtime can help your child to understand what to expect and how they should behave.
 A routine can begin 30 minutes to two hours before bedtime and can include activities to help wind down, such as a warm bath/shower or reading a story.

 Sticking to a set pattern each night will help your child to settle before bed and give them the time to calm down before sleeping.
 Going to the toilet as the last task before getting into bed can also help prevent your child from needing to get up in the night time.

 The use of electronic devices (such as televisions, mobile phones and tablet computers) close to bedtime can prevent your child from settling to sleep.
 This is because they produce light that is good at suppressing natural hormones in the brain that cause sleepiness.

 Ideally, these devices should not be used in the hours before bed and removed from your child’s bedroom to create an environment that your child associates with sleep.

 If your child uses these devices to help them fall asleep, consider replacing this routine with a bedtime story or playing soothing music.

 If your child is routinely waking in the night, it is important that they learn to self-settle rather than seeking a parent or joining a parent’s bed.
-This can be difficult to enforce, and may be emotionally challenging – both for child and parent – but parents should remain firm and assertive.
+This can be difficult to enforce, and may be emotionally challenging, for both child and parent, but parents should remain firm and assertive.

-If your child leaves their bed and seeks you out at night-time, you should try not to engage them in conversation, but lead them quietly and immediately back to bed.
+If your child leaves their bed and seeks you out at night-time, try not to engage them in conversation, but lead them quietly and immediately back to bed.
 This may need to be repeated several times each night, but it is important that your child learns that they will receive the same response from you each time.

-Praising your child in the morning for staying in bed at night can help reinforce good behaviour – this can be aided by the use of a reward chart or stickers, with a small token prize when a certain number of stickers/rewards have been won.
+Praising your child in the morning for staying in bed at night can help reinforce good behaviour; this can be aided by the use of a reward chart or stickers, with a small token prize when a certain number of stickers/rewards have been won.